 Former Senior DIG Ravi Seneviratne is appointed as the Secretary to the Ministry of Public Security.
 Seneviratne has in the past alleged that the government under Gotabaya Rajapaksa obstructed the investigation into the Easter Sunday Attacks, claiming that a travel ban was placed on over 700 CID officers as a means of pressuring investigators.

-Image Copyright (c) 2024 Nazly Ahmed and made available under a Attribution-Noncommercial-Share Alike 2.0 license
+Image Copyright (c) 2024 Nazly Ahmed and made available under an Attribution-Noncommercial-Share Alike 2.0 license